Comparative Analysis of CPU and GPU Profiling for Deep Learning Models: Literature Review

 \section{Literature Review}

 A number of works have been done to identify CPU and GPU performances over different algorithms and operations.
-Lind et al.\cite{lind} talk about the performance comparison between CPU and GPU in Tensorflow.
+Lind et al.\cite{lind} talk about the performance comparison between CPU and GPU in Tensorflow and Gyawali et al.\cite{gyawali2020comparative} talked about building deep CNN models across GPU for different algorithms.
 They have used the Tensorflow profiler to trace the operations in CPU and GPU.
 Similarly, Coutinho et al.\cite{coutinho} mention about the profiling strategy based on performance predicates and identify major causes of performance degradation.
 In the same way, Alkaabwi\cite{intisar} uses Tensorflow and Big Dataset to compare CPU and GPU neural network parallel implementation.
 Salgado\cite{ronie} describes profiling kernel behavior to improve CPU/GPU performances.
 Satish et al.\cite{satish} mention the ways to optimize the GPU memory for large-scale datasets.
 Likewise, Stephenson et al.\cite{stephenson} describe the flexible software profiling of GPU architectures.